rspicer/fulcrum-estimator/fulcrum-estimator/README.md

 - Assign yourself the "Repair Estimator" Permission Set - NOTE: I took a carte blanche approach to permissions.
 I didn't pay much attention to them - this would not be how I would do a real project, but I don't think I'm being tested on that, so I just made it easy.
 - Use the Developer Console, and execute anonymous apex: RepairEstimationController.createEstimationData();
     - This will create some test data
-- Navigate to the Repair Estimation Tab, and interact as you see fit.
+- Navigate to the "Repair Estimator" Tab, and interact as you see fit.